Easy Steps to Apply Conditional Formatting in the Pivot Table

 - The pivot table looks like this,

-- Now our motive is to highlight those cells which have the highest number of product sold in each row.
+- Step 4: Now our motive is to highlight those cells which have the highest number of product sold in each row.
 Select any cell in the pivot table.
 Click on Conditional formatting and click on a new rule.

-- Click on format.
+- Step 8: Click on the format.

-In the fill section select “Green Colour” this time.
+- Step 9: In the fill section select “Green Colour” this time.
 Click on Ok.

-Click on ok to end the formatting rule dialog box.
+- Step 10: Click on ok to end the formatting rule dialog box.

 The above formatting compared the value in the column if we want the formatting in the rows then we can select each row group.

-Explanation of Conditional Formatting in Pivot Table
+Rules For Conditional Formatting in Pivot Table

 In the home Tab under the styles section, there is a button for Conditional Formatting.
-We can insert new rule as per our requirements.
+We can insert a new rule as per our requirements.

 There are various rules for conditional formatting.
 They are as follows: